All Episodes

 The trauma is forever.

-Eventually someone else will traumatize themselves worse.
+Eventually, someone else will traumatize themselves worse.

-Put up 126 golden orange spiders.
+Put up 126 golden orb spiders.

 Whatever.